frankiannelli/emailAPI/README.md

 2. `npm run dev` in root directory.
 3. `npm start` in client.

+## Front-end Deployment
+1. `npm run build` from cli in client directory
+2. `netlify deploy` from cli in client directory

+## Back-end Deployment
+1. `git push heroku` from cli in root directory

 ## Environment variables

 This applications requires environment variables from: